 The sausage roll – a puff pastry filled with seasoned ground pork – is the best food to try in London for an on-the-go snack.

-Although England can’t take credit for creating the tasty meat pastry (France takes that honor), Sausage Rolls are, without a doubt, a beloved British staple.
-They are quick to grab, easy to eat and totally delicious – oh, and they are pretty cheap, too!
+Although England can’t take credit for creating this meat pastry (France takes the honor), Sausage Rolls are, without a doubt, a beloved British staple.
+They are quick to grab, easy to eat and totally delicious!

 Where To Find Sausage Rolls in London

-We have definitely indulged in our fair share of Sausage Rolls in London and our favorites, far and away, are the humungous Sausage Rolls from The Ginger Pig.
-In addition to the Traditional Sausage Roll, they also make an interesting Pork and Stilton Roll and a (not too spicy) Spicy Lamb Roll.
-One roll is enough to make a meal, but it pairs great with one of their Scotch Eggs!
+We have definitely indulged in our fair share of Sausage Rolls in London.
+Our favorites, far and away, are the humungous Sausage Rolls from The Ginger Pig.
+In addition to the Traditional Sausage Roll, they also make a Pork and Stilton Roll and a Spicy Lamb Roll.

 Alternatively, Layla Bakery on Portobello Road makes a rave-worthy Sausage Roll, along with a selection of tantalizing sweet treats.